RianQuenlin/Dont-Share-Nazi-Bullshit/README.md

 - Don't save it.
 - Don't mention it.
 - Don't engage with it.
+- Don't engage with the source.
 - Don't join communities that do.
+- Report and block it.

 Sharing Nazi content means you are platforming the ideology that attempted multiple genocides and started World War 2.
 There is no reason for you to share it.
 The only reason I regularly see Nazi bullshit is because people keep calling it out.

 ## Don't make excuses when told to not share Nazi bullshit.

 I keep hearing the same excuses when I call someone out for spreading Nazi bullshit.
-Here are just some of the excuses I've heard from people knowingly spreading Nazi propaganda.
+Here are some of the excuses I've heard from people knowingly spreading Nazi bullshit after I tell them to stop platforming Nazis.

 >"I'm calling it out as a bad thing!"

 Everyone learns about the Holocaust and World War 2 in school, and there are annual reminders during Remembrance Day.
+We already know it's a bad thing.

 >"I'm posting it to mock it!"